 In stock market investing, publicly traded companies always have balance sheets.
 Here investors can see in detail the health of the company’s finances.
 Further business and industry research is required, but it’s a major help for value hunters.
 In the case of cryptocurrencies, most investment attention has tended to be attracted by those companies and projects with the highest profile and the most amount of money to invest in advertising.
 This does not mean that other coins do not deserve attention.
 There are in excess of two-thousand cryptocurrencies listed on CoinMarketCap, so there is plenty of food for thought when it comes to investment.

-Crypto doesn’t have balance sheets.
+Crypto does not have balance sheets.
 Prices are largely based on the promise of innovative new technologies and a whole lot of hype.
 This is why it can be so difficult to navigate the world of micro-cap coins, especially with issues such as scams and failed coins abounding.
-So is there no way to understand the underlying value of these coins and the technologies/companies they represent?
-Fortunately, cryptocurrency investors are finding a way, and it’s really not so different from the way stocks are evaluated by everyday value investors.
+So is there no way to understand the underlying value of these coins and the technologies/companies they represent and how they will perform in the near future?

 - First, find out about the creators and developers that are building the technology which the coin represents.
-Many people have great confidence in the leadership and skills of Vitalik Buterin, Ethereum’s creator.
+Many people have great confidence in the leadership and skills of Vitalik Buterin, Ethereum’s co-founder.
 This buoys the price of Ethereum at about $300/coin, even while consumer-facing applications of the technology are not yet commonplace.

 - Look carefully at the price history of your coin.
 Does it stay stable over many weeks and months?
 Did it respond to a hype cycle, then come crashing down (pump and dump)?
 This will help you more accurately anticipate future price movement.

 While you do these things, pay attention to conversations on forums like Reddit and BitcoinTalk.
 Here, you will find people who have a great deal of knowledge which they are usually willing to explain.
 During your investigations, you may find mention of some of the following cryptocurrencies.
 While we are not telling you to invest in them, they could be worth your attention.